ecmwf-training/c3s-training-submodule-sat-obs-atmos-physics/intro.md

 ### Analysis of the CLARA Earth radiation budget product

 This notebook provides you with an introduction on EUMETSAT's CM SAF **CLARA-A3** dataset available at the [Climate Data Store](https://cds.climate.copernicus.eu/#!/home) (CDS).
-The dataset contains data for Essential Climate Variables (ECVs) _Earth Radiation Budget_, as well as _Cloud Properties and Surface Radiaiton Budget_, while this notebook focuses on **Earth Radiation Budget** as part of the ECV _Earth Radiation Budget_ available here: [Earth Radiation Budget from 1982 to present derived from satellite observations](https://cds.climate.copernicus.eu/cdsapp#!/dataset/satellite-earth-radiation-budget?tab=overview).
+The dataset contains data for essential climate variables (ECVs) _Earth Radiation Budget_, as well as _Cloud Properties and Surface Radiation Budget_, while this notebook focuses on **Earth Radiation Budget** as part of the ECV _Earth Radiation Budget_ available here: [Earth Radiation Budget from 1982 to present derived from satellite observations](https://cds.climate.copernicus.eu/cdsapp#!/dataset/satellite-earth-radiation-budget?tab=overview).

 The notebook covers the full process from scratch and starts with a short introdution to the dataset and how to access the data from the Climate Data Store of the Copernicus Climate Change Service (C3S).
 This is followed by a step-by-step guide on how to process and visualize the data.
 Once you feel comfortable with the python code, you are invited to adjust or extend the code according to your interests.
 After a short introduction how to use a Jupyter notebook the analysis starts.<br>
 Two figures below are results of Use Case 1 and 2, and the result of a successful run of the code.